karttur/geoimagine/index.md

 search_omit: true
 ---

-Karttur's GeoImagine Framework offers a semi-automated processing environment for spatial data, mainly intended for Big Data satellite image processing.
+Karttur's GeoImagine Framework offers a semi-automated processing environment for spatial data, mainly intended for Big Data processing of satellite images and other spatial datasets.
+To work with the Framework your machine must first be set up with a Spatial Data Integrated Development Environment (SPIDE) as described in my blog on [Install and setup spatial data IDE](https://karttur.github.io/setup-ide/).

-The core of the Framework are object oriented processes.
-Processes are assembled in groups (called roots), where each group is associated with either a particular data source (e.g. MODIS, Sentinel, Landsat, ancillary etc), or particular kinds of processes (e.g. time series processing, scalar, overlay, export etc). many root processes are also associated with a specific, purpose-built, python package.
+At the core of the Framework are object oriented processes.
+These processes are assembled in groups (called roots), where each group is associated with either a particular data source (e.g. MODIS, Sentinel, Landsat, ancillary etc), or particular kinds of processes (e.g. time series processing, scalar, overlay, export etc). many root processes are also associated with a specific, purpose-built, Python package.
 When installing and setting up the Framework, a single root with a single process is installed - allowing the user to define and install all other processes associated with the Framework.

 To search for a particular package or process, use these links to browse the content of Karttur's GeoImagine Framework: